-The lawsuit seeks an injunction stopping further implementation of the law, which went into effect July 1, 2019.
-It describes how several sections of the law are unconstitutionally vague, pre-empted by federal law, and violate the equal protection clause of the 14th Amendment.
+The lawsuit successfully sought an injunction stopping further implementation of the law, which took effect July 1, 2019.
+Plaintiffs described how several sections of the law were unconstitutionally vague, preempted by federal law and violate the equal protection clause of the 14th Amendment.

-By entangling ICE with local law enforcement, the law risks racial profiling, civil rights violations, isolation of immigrant communities, and unjust deportations, the lawsuit argues.
+By entangling ICE with local law enforcement, the law risked increased racial profiling, civil rights violations, isolation of immigrant communities and unjust deportations.
 Turning local police into federal immigration agents undermines any trust the police have built with the immigrant community, which ultimately undermines public safety for all Floridians.
-The law also empowers abusive employers and domestic partners to threaten immigrants.